Best Lemon Sheet Cake Recipe

 What Is Bakeware Used To Make Sheet Cakes?

 Sheet cakes should be baked in a pan without any fat or liquid.
 You can use an aluminum pan for this purpose.
-This way, the cake won’t absorb any grease and will be made in oil or syrup juices.

 If you use a regular layer cake pan with fat or liquid, it will stick to the pan.
 Aluminum pans have a nonstick surface that is easy to clean and cuts the cake cleanly